davide1977/test/W3-TypesOfQuestions.md

 ### Mechanistic

-Goal : Understand the exact changes in variables that lead to changes in other variabbles for individual objects
+Goal : Understand the exact changes in variables that lead to changes in other variables for individual objects

 Very hard to infer, except in very simple situation